 For businesses to align to this ambition, frameworks have been developed for target reductions aligned to the latest climate science.
 These are known as Science Based Targets (SBTs).
 SBTs utilise a remaining global carbon budget typically modelled to the WB2D and 1.5D climate scenarios, and subsequently provide organisations with specific reduction targets reflective of its base year emissions levels.
 Typically, SBTs can be near-term targets, with target years set between 5-10 years from the date of adoption, or longer-term targets to be achieved before 2050.

 Targets can be expressed as absolute (tCO2e) or intensity (tCO2e / metric) reductions.
-Target ambition must also align to the minimum reductions stated by the WB2D and 1.5D scenarios, respectively.
-One such framework can be seen with Science Based Target Initiative (SBTi), which involves a formal public commitment, target validation process, and annual disclosures of emissions for public transparency and scrutiny.
+Target ambition must also align with the minimum reductions stated by the WB2D and 1.5D scenarios, respectively.
+One such framework can be seen with the Science Based Target Initiative (SBTi), which involves a formal public commitment, target validation process, and annual disclosures of emissions for public transparency and scrutiny.
 Making commitments via the Science Based Targets initiative sets a clear, specific and verifiable set of goals for your organisation.
-These formal commitments can moreover guide your reduction journey and differentiate you against competitors and peers.
+These formal commitments can moreover guide your reduction journey and differentiate you from competitors and peers.

 4. Net Zero

 Like Carbon Neutrality, Net Zero can have several different meanings depending on context.
 Although, when referring to organisational footprints, this term typically includes an initial physical reduction of emissions in line with the latest climate science (SBTs).
-The final balancing of residual emissions is then achieved through carbon removals or in part carbon credits (offsets).
+The final balancing of residual emissions is then achieved through carbon removals or, in part, carbon credits (offsets).
 Offsets should only be considered once actual carbon reduction limits have been reached.
 The extent offsets can be utilised under Net Zero targets can vary between different sectors and Net Zero frameworks.

 Net Zero can also have a slightly different definition when discussed within the context of embodied carbon for products and buildings.
 Please refer to our guidance on Net Zero Carbon Buildings for more information on this topic.